pawan-live/lecture-timetable-app/README.md

 • View upcoming lectures (next and later)
 • Save user's group & nickname in cookies
 • Display complete timetable for the day

+Main branch is deployed to netlify.
+Deelopment takes place on build branch